 After you obtain the license file to enable Premier License features, you must install the license file on the system to unlock the associated licensed features.
-You must load a license file on the internal flash of the device.
+For Virtual Services Platform 4000, you must load a license file on the internal flash of the device (/intflash/).